-- (a) giving a true and fair view of the Group's financial position as at 30 June 2023 and of its financial performance for the year then ended - (b) complying with Australian Accounting Standards and Division 60 of the Australian Charities and Not-for-profits Commission Regulations 2022.
+- 1. giving a true and fair view of the Group's financial position as at 30 June 2024 and of its financial performance for the year then ended - 2. complying with Australian Accounting Standards and Division 60 of the Australian Charities and Not-for-profits Commission Regulations 2022.